AmineDjeghri/awesome-os-setup/README.md

 - <ins>Git-Bash</ins>: You can use linux commands in window like SSH and Git !
 Download gitbash to have these commands added to windows Terminal.
 Open a new Windows terminal after the installation and run this command `git status` you should see the following message `fatal: not a git repository (or any of the parent directories): .git`. that means the git command works !
 - <ins>PyCharm or VScode</ins>: I prefer to use PyCharm (Education version which is free) but here are the config for both, BECAREFUL when creating a project, you should use the anaconda python and not another one like virtualenv (that's why you need to make sure to have only the anaconda python installed)
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
+- Jupyter Notebook : Use the one provided in Pycharm.
+It provides better autocomplete.
 - <ins>Free Cloud GPU </ins> Google Colab you can either put your git repositories inside google drive to use them in colab, or directly import git repo inside colab without google drive
+- <ins>SFTP</ins> : Filezilla (work with private key: add it in edit/connection/sftp or use pageant)

 ## 4-Python, Pytorch and Cuda installation: